 Lead by example

-How might these arise?
+How do these occur?

 In these instances, the importance of responsibility and accountability can’t be stated enough.
 Every team member is a cog in the larger workings of the project.
 If one part falters, then the project as a whole comes to a halt.